medyagh/setup-minikube/README.md

       run: kubectl get pods -A
 ```

+## Example 2
-### Example Workflow 2: Start Kubernetes on pull request with specific minikube version, driver, and container-runtime
+### Start Kubernetes on pull request and specify minikube version, driver, and container-runtime

 ```
 name: CI